NegatioN/BattleRiteStats/_characters/shen-rao.md

       name: Dragon Force
       type: mixed
     - color: grey
-      description: Storm Struck spreads from affected enemies to other nearby enemies.
+      description: Increases Storm Bolt range by 10.
+Storm Struck targets can be redirected by recasting Storm Bolt.
       icon: f381f5a83890a9342b8332f2a234b06f
-      name: Eyewall
+      name: Puppeteer
       type: mixed
     - color: grey
       description: Increases the second blast radius of Dragon Roar by 10 and enemies